trevordilley/edict/README.md

 const results = rule('When a birthday is today, celebrate the birthday!', ({ birthDay, todaysDate }) =>
     ({
-      // "today" matches the id when inserting the fact (see above)
+      // Matches the fact with id `today` with attribute `todaysDate`
+      // This would be inserted like this: `session.insert({today: { todaysDate: new Date() }})`
       today: {
         todaysDate,
       },

       // "$user" is a _bound_ id.
 By prefixing the id with "$" you signal to edict that
-      // you want to match ANY fact with the following attributes.
-This allows you to "join"
+      // you want to match ANY facts with the following attributes that have the same id.
-      // many facts to be processed by this rule!
+      // This allows you to "join" many facts to be processed by this rule!
       $user: {
         birthDay,
       },